RaquelRaquel/Portfolio/Separate_Duplicates_from_Dataset.md

-<br>The goal is to help is to separate any duplicates that we find in the dataset.
-This allows us to not count a certain app more than once.
-When we separate the duplicates, we want to keep the record with the highest number of reviews as that will be the most recent information.
+<br>The goal is to separate any duplicates that we find in the dataset.
+This is so we do not count a certain app more than once.
+When we separate the duplicates, we want to keep the record with the highest number of reviews as that record will be the most recent information.

 <br>
-The information for this exercise comes from the following datasets.
+The information for this exercise comes from the following datasets:
 <br>
 __[Mobile App Store ( 7200 apps)](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps/downloads/app-store-apple-data-set-10k-apps.zip/7)__  containing data about approximately 7,000 iOS apps from the App Store that was collected in July 20171).
 <br>